 RV travel planning can be fun and frustrating at the same time.
 This is one of the more frustrating parts of RV living for us.
 Planning our routes and finding campsites can take a lot of work but here are some tips to make planning your next RV trip a little easier.

-Download your FREE Campground Reservation Log in the link below to help you keep track of your campground reservations!
+Download your FREE Campground Reservation Log in the link above to help you keep track of your campground reservations!

 RV Travel Planning Made Easy

 This post may include affiliate links.
 Click here to read my full disclosure policy

 Going a trip is fun!
 Picking out what to do and where to go is exciting and inspiring.
 Getting there and making sure your days of traveling are productive without wearing you out, takes planning.
 After we got our first RV we made a plan to go to Prince Edward Island, Canada.
 We were not full-timers at the time and made this plan for our two-week vacation.
 Planning out the trip to get there wasn’t easy.
 That is until we found RV Trip Wizard.

 This subscription was a lifesaver.
 It has integrated campgrounds and setting that you enter for your trip.
 Size of your RV and how many miles a day you want to travel.
 We highly recommend this software!
 It’s web-based and you can print out your itinerary in case you don’t have internet.
 It only cost $39/year!
 It also lets you input your campground memberships so you can get the best price when you choose where to stay.
 It's a cool thing to have!